Millennials… F#@&!… They Can Be…

 Personally, I used to be really annoyed at the entitlement attitude of the Millennials.
 (Ok, maybe sometimes I still am, and that’s my problem.)
 Then, I worked with some really hard-working ones, which forced me to reevaluate my stupid biases.
 And, I can say without a doubt they’re some of the best team players, and hardest working individuals I’ve ever worked with.
 They also make for some really fun banter and teasing between our generations.

 Years ago, one of my favorite millennials and I were teasing each other.
-I played the age card saying, “man, whatever, you’re just getting out of diapers.
-Hehehe…” He responded with, “yeah well, you’re just going back into them…” I had to surrender in complete laughter.
+I played the age card saying, “Man, whatever, you’re just getting out of diapers.
+Hehehe…” He responded with, “Yeah well, you’re just going back into them…” I had to surrender in complete laughter.
 I had the wonderful privilege of working with him for 12 years.

 We are different.
 Have fun with it.
 Get positive and work together, use some empathy and you’ll find that together, your complementary strengths will drive your organization forward at a much faster rate.